rustwasm/wasm-bindgen/guide/src/reference/optimize-size.md

 ### Example

-As an example, the `wasm-bindgen` repository [contains an example][example] about generating small wasm binaries and shows off how to generate a small wasm file for adding two numbers.
+As an example, the `wasm-bindgen` repository [contains an example][example] about generating small Wasm binaries and shows off how to generate a small wasm file for adding two numbers.

 [gol]: https://rustwasm.github.io/book/game-of-life/introduction.html